Azure/azurehpc/experimental/deploy_cycle_slurm_ndv4/readme.md

 ```
 $ azhpc-build -c prereqs.json
 ```
->Note: If GPU monitoring is to be enabled, the values for the log analytics workspace secret key and workspace ID can be found in the Azure portal log analytics workspace (Agents management --> Log Analytics agent instructions)
+>Note: If HPC/AI cluster monitoring is to be enabled, the values for the log analytics workspace secret key and workspace ID can be found in the Azure portal log analytics workspace (Agents management --> Log Analytics agent instructions)

 ## Step 1c - Deploy Maria DB (Only needed if you want to enable Slurm accounting)